jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 ptmay21r6: i got this wrong because i wasn't rigourous enough about considering surrounding context. for word replacements, check if the word makes logical sense! read around and replace.

-ptmay21r49: i got this wrong because
+ptmay21r49: i got this wrong because i didn't think critically about what my answers imply, and i didn't read the context in the question. i also should have spotted the "may" vs. "are" in the "reasonable conclusion" and thought twice about choosing the "are."